aifatelescope/datared/_sources/background-info.md

 ## Apparent magnitudes

 The apparent brightness of a source in optical astronomy is denoted by its magnitude.
 Magnitudes are a logarithmic scale of the flux that we observe from a source.
-For a source of flux $S$, the magnitude is given by
+For a source of flux $F$, the magnitude is given by

 $$
-m = -2.5 \log_{10}(S) + C,
+m = -2.5 \log_{10}(F) + C,
 $$

 where $C$ is a constant that calibrates the magnitude scale, often called zero point.
 The definition of this calibration can vary.
 While it is relatively easy to compare fluxes, connecting your observations to a referential zero point can be a challenging task.
 In practice, this relies on the observation of standard stars whose magnitudes are known from a reference catalogue.